Auto-weighted Robust Federated Learning with Corrupted Data Sources: Robust Federated Learning

 where, for each client $i = 1, \ldots, N$,

 and $\sigma_{i,j}$s are independent uniform random variables taking values in $\{-1, +1\}$.
-These variables are called Rademacher random variables~\cite{yin2019rademacher} \end{restatable}
+These variables are called Rademacher random variables~\citep{yin2019rademacher}. \end{restatable}

-Although the Rademacher complexities in the bound are functions of both the underlying distribution and the hypothesis class~\cite{yin2019rademacher}, in our setting the hypothesis space $\mathcal{H}$ is fixed and hence these bounds would be identical for all $i$ \cite{konstantinov2019robust}.
+Although the Rademacher complexities in the bound are functions of both the underlying distribution and the hypothesis class~\citep{yin2019rademacher}, in practice one usually works with a computable upper bound of $\mathcal{R}_i\left(\mathcal{H}\right)$ that is distribution-independent (e.g. using VC dimension)~\citep{shalev2014understanding, konstantinov2019robust, bousquet2003introduction}.
+In our setting the hypothesis space $\mathcal{H}$ is fixed and hence these bounds would be identical for all $i$.
 Therefore, we expect the $\mathcal{R}_i\left(\mathcal{H}\right)$ to be of similar order for all clients and the impact of $\bm{\alpha}$ in the second term to be negligible.
-Thus we ignore this term during optimization.
+We refer to Konstantinov et al.~\cite[Appendix~B.1]{konstantinov2019robust} for detailed explanations and some examples on this point.
+In general, we can ignore this term and concentrate on optimizing the remaining terms.

 The rest of the terms for the learning bound in Theorem~\ref{thm:main_bound} thus suggest a trade-off between reducing the weighted sum of the empirical losses and minimizing a weighted norm of the weights $\sqrt{\sum_{i=1}^n\frac{\alpha_i^2}{m_i}}$.
-Note that reducing the weighted sum of the empirical losses will encourage trusting the clients who provide data with the smallest loss but it may lead to large and sparse weights, which will make the model fits only the very few local datasets.
+Note that reducing the weighted sum of the empirical losses will encourage trusting the clients who provide data with the smallest loss but it may lead to large and sparse weights, which will make the model fit only very few local datasets.
 On the contrary, minimizing the norm will increase the smoothness of the weight distribution, but it may also increase the weighted sum of empirical losses.
 To control this trade-off, we introduce a tuning hyperparameter $\lambda$ to the weighted norm.
 For the convenience of derivation, the square root on the sum of weights can be removed by tuning $\lambda$.